-Memory Foam
+Memory Foam Configuration

-Pieces of memory foam, cut to fit the shape of the helmet, could be used to cushion the interior of this apparatus (Figure 10).
+Pieces of memory foam, cut to fit the shape of the helmet, could be used to cushion the interior of this apparatus (Concept 6).

-Although memory foam appears highly customizable, it would take time for the lab personnel to craft new layers of padding for each monkey each time they wished to carry out an experiment.
+Although memory foam appears highly customizable, it would take time for the lab

+Concept 6 Memory foam comes in variable densities and is disposable; these are qualities the team seeks in a padding option. personnel to craft new layers of padding for each monkey each time they wished to carry out an experiment.
 This one-time-use quality could prove expensive and wasteful, as there is no way to sterilize memory foam.
 Monkeys could also pick memory foam apart during the experiment; the monkeys can safely ingest this material, but this act is undesirable by the lab staff.